Accessing Rooftop Obstacles

 - Fabricated Platform - designed and then built exactly as needed.
 These often take much longer to obtain, but they are exactly what you need.

-- Hybrid Modular Platform - uses some modular pieces that are then customized to your location/task/etc. These are obtained faster, are easier to replace, modify, or fix, and are designed to meet your exact needs.
+- Custom Safety Platform - uses some modular pieces that are then customized to your location/task/etc. These are obtained faster, are easier to replace, modify, or fix, and are designed to meet your exact needs.

 So the question becomes, with all of these options, why are your employees still jumping and climbing?
 Next time you go on your roof, take note of all the trip and fall hazards your employees and contractors are exposed to.
 Better yet, make it a point to go up there and check now, before any more rooftop work is done.
 Get the wheels rolling now so that by the time there’s a need to be up there, your people are safe.